 - Power to conduct on-site inspections and order employers to correct violations

-The Ministry of Health, Labour and Welfare operates 外国人労働者相談コーナー (Gaikokujin Roudousha Soudan Kona) at each prefectural labor bureau.
-These offices provide multilingual labor consultation in up to 14 languages, including English, Vietnamese, Chinese, Portuguese, Spanish, Tagalog, Indonesian, Burmese, Nepali, Korean, Thai, Cambodian (Khmer), and Mongolian.
+The Ministry of Health, Labour and Welfare operates foreignerLabor Consultation Corner (Gaikokujin Roudousha Soudan Kona) at each prefectural labor bureau.
+These offices provide multilingual labor consultation in various languages including English, Vietnamese, Chinese, Portuguese, Spanish, Tagalog, Indonesian, Burmese, Nepali, Korean, Thai, Cambodian (Khmer), and Mongolian.

 Important: Using these services is completely free.
 Consultations are confidential.
 Your employer will not be notified that you called unless you specifically file a formal complaint.
 Foreign workers have the same right to use these services as Japanese workers.

-Right 10 — Right to Remain in Japan During the Visa Change Process
+Right 10 — Right to Remain in Japan During the Visa Status Change / Renewal Process

 This is a frequently misunderstood point.
-The Immigration Control Act allows you to remain in Japan for up to 2 months after your current period of stay expires if you have submitted a change-of-status application (or renewal application) before expiry.
+The Immigration Control Act allows you to remain in Japan until a decision is issued or up to 2 months after your current period of stay expires, whichever comes first, if you have submitted a change-of-status application (or renewal application) before expiry.
 You are not in an illegal status during this period.

 Key rules to remember: